-This blog will help you if you are a student who wants to rent a room or apartment in Alabama.
-In this blog, we will be going through the basics of Alabama’s landlord-tenant law in simple words so that anyone has no doubts.
+If you are a student who wants to rent a room or apartment in Alabama, this blog is for you.
+In this blog, we will be going through the basics of Alabama’s landlord-tenant law in simple words.
 These laws help make sure that everyone is treated fairly and that problems can be avoided.

 Alabama Landlord-Tenant Law: Rent and Lease